uvarc/workshop-site/content/lesson/ses-python-intro/numpy-scipy.md

  [ 6 22 38]
 ```

 In sum and similar methods, such as prod, the axis argument is the one to be _summed out_.
 In these examples, the first sum uses all elements, resulting in a single value.
 In the second two examples, we reduce the rank by one and the shape of the result removes the summed axis.

 ## Array Attributes

  An Ndarray is a class with attributes that can be accessed.

 ```
-A=np.random.random((10,10))
+A = np.random.random((10,10))
 print(A.shape)
 (10,10)
 print(A.size)